Horry County Planning Commission approves rezoning requests for over 160 homes in Longs

 HORRY COUNTY, S.C.
-(WBTW) — Over 160 homes could be coming to the Longs area if Horry County Council approves the planning commission’s proposals.
+(WBTW) — More than 160 homes could be coming to the Longs area if Horry County Council approves a planning commission’s proposal.

 A third request in Longs for 22 acres was the only item that received pushback from several commission members.